Weekend News Dump: Climate Change Still A Liberal Hoax, And Other News

-Category: World Politics Hits: 5Oh, look!
+Category: World Politics Hits: 12Oh, look!
 More of that imaginary climate change propaganda we hear so much about from the fake librul media: The largest iceberg in the world just broke off from Antarctica, & few people are talking about it.
 In a moral society—this would be the most important news story.
 But House Republicans think fighting Pelosi’s mask rule is America’s most pressing matter.https://t.co/1is9CsfE0J — Arctic Friend (@FriendEden100) May 20, 2021 "Seasonal forecasts from nearly all universities and private agencies are predicting that 2021 will be an above-average season once again," CNN meteorologist Taylor Ward said.https://t.co/T2T64HIjdr — CNN (@CNN) May 21, 2021

 Read more https://crooksandliars.com/2021/05/friday-news-dump-climate-change-still-0